Haunted Spooky Wheelock

 “Please forgive me, for I am insane”

 Hall and Mrs. McFarlane struggled over the revolver.
 He broke free, ran upstairs and shot himself.
-Ray police officers were immediately on the scene.
-They ran upstairs and found Hall’s dead body — a bullet through his head.
+Ray police officers arrived immediately on the scene.
+When they ran upstairs, they found Hall’s dead body — a bullet through his head.

 “This is the beginning of my finished work of crime.
 Bruce Parkinson, alias Guy Hall, escaped prisoner of Washington State reformatory.”